louiedinh/python-practice-projects/content/pages/index.md

 All problems will contain references so you can attack the problems yourself.

 I plan to work through these problems myself.
-If you have any ideas for other projects, interested in discussing the solutions, or just want to talk, find me on twitter @louiedinh.
+If you have any ideas for other projects, interested in discussing the solutions, or just want to talk, find me on twitter or shoot me an email at [firstname][lastname] @ google's email service.

 Project List
 ------------